Mission District, San Francisco: Food

 The Mission District is also famous and influential for its restaurants.
 Dozens of street vendors and taquerías are located throughout the neighborhood, showcasing a localized styling of Mexican, Salvadoran, Guatemalan, and Nicaraguan restaurants.
-The neighborhood is also home to the Mission burrito, a San Francisco original.
+The neighborhood is also noted for the original San Francisco culinary innovation of the Mission burrito, popularized in the 1960s.
 In the last couple decades a number of Mission restaurants have gained national attention, most notably the five restaurants that have received Michelin stars for 2017: Commonwealth, Lazy Bear, Aster, Californios, and Al's Place.
 A large number of other restaurants are also popular, including: Mission Chinese Food, Western Donut, Bar Tartine, La Taqueria, Papalote, Foreign Cinema on Mission Street, and Delfina on 18th.
 La Mejor Bakery, a San Francisco legacy business, is located in the Mission.

 Art scene

+The Mission Cultural Center for Latino Arts (Centro Cultural de La Misión), established 1977.

 Numerous Latino artistic and cultural institutions are based in the Mission.
 These organizations were founded during the social and cultural renaissance of the late 1960s and early 1970s.
 Latino community artists and activists of the time organized to create community-based arts organizations that were reflective of the Latino aesthetic and cultural traditions.
 The Mission Cultural Center for Latino Arts, established by Latino artists and activists, is an art space that was founded in 1976 in a space that was formerly a furniture store.
 The local bilingual newspaper El Tecolote was founded in 1970.
 The Mission's Galería de la Raza, founded by local artists active in el Movimiento (the Chicano civil rights movement), is a nationally recognized arts organization, also founded during this time of cultural and social renaissance in the Mission, in 1971.
 Late May, the city's annual Carnaval festival and parade marches down Mission Street.
 Inspired by the festival in Rio de Janeiro, it is held in late May instead of the traditional late February to take advantage of better weather.
 The first Carnaval in San Francisco happened in 1978, with less than 100 people dancing in a parade that went around Precita Park.
 Alejandro Murguía (born 1949) is an American poet, short story writer, editor and filmmaker who was named San Francisco Poet Laureate in 2012.
 He is known for his writings about the Mission District where he has been a long-time resident.